It’s about the drawing

 NATASHA KUMAR | FLIGHT LOGISTICS GROUP | GREAT INDIA VAN

-Another collaboration in 2019 with Flight Logistics Group | ShipArt ® saw the wrapping of a van in Natasha Kumar’s art – Great India a striking, colourful montage of her work, an un-missable presence in and around London today.
+2019 Flight Logistics Group | ShipArt ® saw the wrapping of a van in Natasha Kumar’s art – Great India a striking, colourful montage of her work, an un-missable presence in and around London today.

 Tilda are a brand I have grown up close to my heart.
 This is a celebration of food, culture and colours of the sub-continent, it’s an all dancing, drumming and trumpeting tin!